AvolitesLtd/TitanManual/docs/palettes/using-palettes.md

 3. Type in the number of the palette you want to recall.

-4. Press <Keys.HardKey>Enter</Keys.HardKey> or \[Apply Palette\].
+4. Press <Keys.HardKey>Enter</Keys.HardKey> or <Keys.SoftKey>Apply Palette</Keys.SoftKey>.

-The \[Apply Palette\] softkey shows the legend of the palette which will be applied.
+The <Keys.SoftKey>Apply Palette</Keys.SoftKey> softkey shows the legend of the palette which will be applied.

 >   If you want to recall multiple palettes simultaneously you can use the Blind to Live function.
-Put the console into Blind mode (either press the <Keys.HardKey>Blind</Keys.HardKey> button if provided, or hold <Keys.HardKey>Avo</Keys.HardKey> and press \[Blind Inactive\].
+Put the console into Blind mode (either press the <Keys.HardKey>Blind</Keys.HardKey> button if provided, or hold <Keys.HardKey>Avo</Keys.HardKey> and press <Keys.SoftKey>Blind Inactive</Keys.SoftKey>.
 Select the palettes you want to use.
 Enter a fade time in seconds on the keypad (or 0 to snap), then press <Keys.HardKey>Blind</Keys.HardKey> again.
 The palettes will fade to the live output.

 Palette Pages
 -------------